Intuit App Partner Program FAQ

 What types of fees will my app be subject to?

-As part of the Intuit App Partner Program, we are introducing platform service fees that will apply to many developers on our platform.
-The platform service fees consist of two components: a flat monthly program fee and a variable API fee.
+As part of the Intuit App Partner Program, we are introducing platform service fees that will apply to those developers who receive benefits from participating in our Intuit Developer Platform.
+The Platform Service Fees consist of two components: a flat monthly program fee and a variable API fee.

 How do I know if I will be subject to a fee?

-If you are a partner in the Builder tier, you won’t be subject to any platform service fees.
-The Builder tier will include 500,000 CorePlus API credits per month.
-Any CorePlus calls made above the included monthly credit will be blocked entirely.
-If you are a partner in the Silver, Gold, or Platinum tiers, you will be subject to the flat monthly program fees and variable API fees, as applicable.
-See the pricing model below for further details.
+If you are a partner in the Builder tier, you won’t be subject to any Platform Service Fees and the Builder tier will be limited to 500,000 CorePlus API credits per month.
+Any CorePlus API calls made above the included monthly credit will be blocked entirely.
+If you are a partner in the Silver, Gold, or Platinum tiers, you will be subject to the flat monthly program fees associated with each tier and variable CorePlus API fees, as applicable.
+See the pricing model for further details.

 Where can I find the pricing model?